meain/refer/README.md

-# refer - Local Intelligence Tool
+# refer

+> Unlock Meaningful Insights: Effortless Semantic Search Across Your Local Files

 `refer` is a command-line tool for semantic search across your local files using embeddings.
 It allows you to find relevant files based on meaning rather than just keyword matching.